jyoo980/image-db/README.md

 * Adds an image with the given author and id (usually filename) to the server.
 * Usage: `curl -F "image=@<path_to_image>" localhost:8080/images/:author/:id`

-`DELETE /images/:id`
+`DELETE /images/:author/:id`
-* Deletes the image with the given id from the server.
+* Deletes the image with the given author and id from the server.
-* Usage: `curl -X DELETE localhost:8080/images/:id`
+* Usage: `curl -X DELETE localhost:8080/images/:author/:id`

 `DELETE /images/:author`
 * Deletes the images associated with the given author from the server.